 First, accept that your ideas journal is going to be a messy place.
 Like a construction site in process, or a garden after tilling, “building sites” and the construction process is messy by nature.
 So too, the nature of most ideas journals.

-The inception of any project, is usually messy.
+The inception of any project, is messy.
 Beginnings are where you splash ideas to paper like throwing paint to canvas.